JaimeTorrealba/glasgow-15-10-2024/slides.md

 <!--
-I'll let all this sliders in my twitter
+I'll let all this slides in my twitter:
 -->

 <!--